benjaminbecker7/JacksaFactions/README.md

 The servers using this plugin should specify the SQL connection details in the config.yml generated when the plugin is run for the first time.

-Furthermore, the SQL Database schema must be configured to have the following tables in its database:
+Furthermore, the SQL Database must be configured to have the following tables in its database:

 **factions**
 | name       | leader      | numclaims | maxclaims | homeServer  | homeWorld   | homeX    | homeY    | homeZ    |